Self-Interacting Dark Matter with Mass Segregation: A Unified Explanation of Dwarf Cores and Small-Scale Lenses: 5. S trong lensing perturbers

+We have seen that mass segregation can produce higher inner halo densities than one-component SIDM, even during core formation.
+A denser inner halo also accelerates the halo’s gravothermal evolution.
+This is intuitive from the dependence of the core-collapse time $t_{\rm c}$ on halo concentration $c$.
+A dimensional analysis of $t_{\rm c}$, translating the NFW parameters into mass and concentration, yields $t_{\rm c} \propto c^{(a-7)/2}$ for a generic $v^{-a}$ cross section in one-component SIDM.
+For both a velocity-independent case ($a=0$) and the commonly used Coulomb-like scattering ($a=4$), $t_{\rm c}$ decreases sharply as $c$ grows.
+Hence, a more compact halo is expected to have a shorter $t_{\rm c}$.

+Quantitatively, we calibrate the core collapse time of halos simulated in the \texttt{SIDM2c} model and find that it is close to that of a one-component SIDM model with $\sigma/m \approx 14~\text{cm}^2/\text{g}$, rather than the $0.3~\text{cm}^2/\text{g}$ value discussed earlier.
+As shown in Fig.~\ref{fig:tau}, a small population of high concentration dwarf halos can evolve into dense, collapsing configurations under \texttt{SIDM2c}, explaining the observed dense dark substructures in strong lensing systems, commonly referred to as strong lensing perturbers~\cite{Vegetti:2008eg,2010MNRAS.408.1969V,2012Natur.481..341V,Hezaveh:2016ltk,minor:2020hic,Tajalli:2025qjx,Kong:2025sqx,He:2025wco,Lei:2025pky,Powell:2025rmj}.

-{\it Strong lensing perturber--- } SDSSJ0946+1006 provides a pronounced example of a compact, dark substructure revealed through strong lensing, with image reconstruction indicating a steep projected density slope, $\gamma_{\rm 2D} \sim -1.25$, and high mass within the inner kiloparsec~\cite{minor:2020hic}.
+Observationally, SDSSJ0946+1006 provides a pronounced example of a compact, dark substructure revealed through strong lensing, with image reconstruction indicating a steep projected density slope, $\gamma_{\rm 2D} \sim -1.25$, and high mass within the inner kiloparsec~\cite{minor:2020hic}.
 Such subhalos challenge both CDM and single-component SIDM models.
-In CDM, it is extremely difficult to generate sufficiently dense and compact subhalos without invoking rare statistical fluctuations.
-While core-collapsing SIDM models can, in principle, produce such dense objects, prior studies have shown that cross sections of $\gtrsim 100~\rm cm^2/g$ are required for a $10^{11}\,M_{\odot}$ halo to reach collapse~\cite{nadler:2023nrd,2025arXiv250411800L}, creating tension with the much smaller cross sections inferred from dwarf galaxy clustering.
-Moreover, halos that reach such densities would typically be expected to host observable galaxies, in conflict with the non-detection of luminous counterparts.
+In CDM, it is particularly challenging to generate sufficiently dense and compact subhalos without invoking rare statistical fluctuations.
+While core-collapsing SIDM models can, in principle, produce such dense objects, prior studies have shown that cross sections of $\gtrsim 100~\rm cm^2/g$ are required for a $10^{11}\,M_{\odot}$ halo to reach collapse~\cite{nadler:2023nrd,2025ApJ...994..201L}, creating a potential tension with the much smaller cross sections inferred from dwarf galaxy clustering.
+This tension could be alleviated by incorporating a $v^{-4}$ velocity-dependence into the SIDM model, which would allow lower-mass halos to have larger cross sections, enabling some $10^{9}~\mathrm{M}_{\odot}$ halos to undergo core collapse.

 To illustrate how SIDM with mass segregation can alleviate these tensions, we simulate three benchmark halos under \texttt{SIDM2c} with masses $M = 5 \times 10^{10}$, $8 \times 10^{10}$, and $10^{11}~\rm M_{\odot}$, labeled \texttt{M05}, \texttt{M08}, and \texttt{M11}, respectively.
 Each is initialized with a concentration $2.5\sigma$ above the cosmological median.